 William I, king of Scotland invaded England to help fight in the baronial rebellion against Henry II.
 The Scottish King attacked the castle at Prudhoe but was unable to capture it.
 William was captured at the Battle of Alnwick and the rebellion came to an end.
 He was transported to Falaise in Normandy where he would later sign a peace treaty.

-William I of Scotland gives Richard I 10,000 marks for the Crusade.
-This overturns the Treaty of Falaise which William had to sign when captured in 1174.
+William I of Scotland gave Richard I of England 10,000 marks for the Crusade.
+This overturned the Treaty of Falaise which William had to sign when captured in 1174. ¹

 William, the King of Scotland died.

 Transport yourself back up to a thousand years and explore historical buildings as they may have appeared in the past.
 Built using the popular game development tool Unity 3D, these reconstructions will run in the most of the popular web browsers on your desktop or laptop computer.

 Explore the White Tower